lamaPLC Communication: 1-Wire

 • Each 1-Wire chip has a unique identifier code.

-• A 1-Wire network is a single open drain wire with a single pull-up resistor.
-The pull-up resistor pulls the wire up to 3 or 5 volts.
+• A 1-wire network consists of a single open-drain wire with a single pull-up resistor, which pulls the wire up to 3 or 5 volts.

-• Most UART/USARTs are perfectly capable of sustained speeds well in excess of the 15.4kbps required of the 1-Wire bus in standard mode
+• Most UART/USARTs are perfectly capable of sustained speeds well above the 15.4kbps required of the 1-Wire bus in standard mode

 Normal modeParasitic mode